 Culturally Sensitive Tourism in the Arctic (2018-2021)

 The project introduces cultural sensitivity as a core value that guides the project activities from benchmarking to test visits, workshops to online courses.
-These activities will help tourism start-ups and small and medium-sized enterprises to turn their place-based opportunities into economically viable tourism businesses.
-The novelty of ARCTISEN lies in enabling and supporting entrepreneurs to craft culturally sensitive tourism products in close cooperation with a wide range of tourism practitioners and scholars across the programme area.
-Through transnational tourism cluster, the project contributes to a more positive business climate for tourism companies – and to making the participating regions more economically robust and versatile in general.
+These activities will help tourism start-ups and small and medium-sized enterprises to turn their place-based opportunities into viable tourism businesses in close cooperation with a wide range of tourism practitioners and scholars across the Arctic area.
+This will also contribute to a more positive business climate for tourism companies.

 By visiting our blog, you can read inspirational texts from our partners and associated partners about tourism business and development.
 We have also gathered project publications here.
 Moreover, if you are interested how the project description looks like in the project partners’ own languages, you can read them over here.
 Just click the links or the titles above.

 Currently, we are preparing an online course, which will be launched later on year 2020 and it will be available also in this page.

 Welcome to follow our journey to culturally sensitive Arctic tourism!